realXtend/doc/arch_article/simple.rst

 would be desirable in application level support scripts.

-The Naali ECA model borrows the idea of using aggregation and not inheritance from the game engine literature, specifically a gaming oriented virtual world platform called Syntensity [syntensity]_.
-Like with Tundra, Syntensity can run the same JavaScript code both on the server and clients [syntensity]_.
-In Syntensity, you compose entities by declaring what state variables they have.
-The data is then automatically synchronized among all participants.
-The Naali implementation is inspired by Syntensity.
-The difference is that in Syntensity the entities exists on the scripting level only, and basic functionality like object movements is hardcoded in the Sauerbraten/Cube2 first person shooter platform.
-In Naali, all higher level functionality is now implemented with the ECs, so the same tools work for e.g. graphical editing, persistence and network sync identically for all data.
+The Naali ECA model borrows the idea of using aggregation and not inheritance from the game engine literature [ec-links].
+Automatically synchronized attribute data, and using same Javascript code on both the client and server side, is inspired by a gaming oriented virtual world platform called Syntensity [syntensity]_.
+The difference is that in
+Syntensity the entities exists on the scripting level only, and basic functionality like object movements is hardcoded in the Sauerbraten/Cube2 first person shooter platform.
+In Naali, all functionality is now implemented with the ECs, so the same tools work for e.g. graphical editing, persistence and network sync identically for all data.